Quick Start

 ⚠️ Caution: Never use test keys on mainnet or with real assets.

-Step 2: Deploy an SP1MockVerifier for verifying mock proofs
+Deploy an SP1MockVerifier for verifying mock proofs

 Deploy an SP1MockVerifier for verifying mock proofs by running the following command: